Kyle Davis (American football)

-Kyle Wayne Davis (October 1, 1952) is a former American football center in the National Football League (NFL) for the Dallas Cowboys and San Francisco 49ers.
-He played college football at the University of Oklahoma.
+Kyle Wayne Davis (October 1, 1952) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys and San Francisco 49ers.
+He played college football for the Oklahoma Sooners and was selected by the Cowboys in the fifth round of the 1975 NFL draft.

-Early years
+Early life

 Davis attended Altus High School before moving on to the University of Oklahoma.
 He spent his first two years as a backup at center, behind All-American Tom Brahaney.

 As a junior, he was named the starting center after Brahaney graduated.

 As a senior, he was a key part of the school's championship team, receiving third-team All-American and second-team All-Big Eight honors.
 He was considered a powerful blocker in the team's record-setting wishbone offense and also served as a long snapper.